floorplanner/roomstyler-api-php/README.md

 It is intended to be a wrapper for the API so that you, as user of the API will never have to write your own HTTP requests but instead can simply call a method to do it for you.

----
-This document is not yet finished, a lot of the documentation is still being worked on!
----

 ## <a name="heading_toc"></a> Table of contents

 * [Table of contents](#heading_toc)